maryjohnben/restaurant-reservation-app/README.md

 - Jest - testing
 <p>&nbsp</p>

-#### To view the deployed version of the app please use this link: https://restaurant-reserve-app-client.herokuapp.com/dashboard
+#### To view the deployed version of the app please use this new link: https://restaurant-reservation-app-frontend.onrender.com/dashboard
 ### Here is a view of the Dashboard:
 ##